wizardpb/functional-vaadin/README.md

 A functional (Clojure) interface to the Vaadin Web UI Framework.

 Using Vaadin from Clojure is generally straightforward, but involves the same kind of repetion as it does from straight Java - endless .setXXX calls, intermediate vars to hold sub structure, and various minor inconveniences in setting parameters (e.g. the inability to define expansion ratios on contained objects themselves).
-It would also be nice to have a functional way of connecting data to the UI ...
+It would also be nice to have a functional way of connecting data to the UI.

 This lib is designed to fix these issues.
+It offers

-It offers a purely declarative UI definition, homoiconic in the same way that Clojure itself is, along with a data binding mechanism that is inspired from the server approach of Om-Next.
-(Thanks to David Nolen !)
+- a purely declarative UI DSL, homoiconic in the same way that Clojure itself is

+- a component naming mechanism that removes the need for variables to refer to components, available at both construction and run time.

+- a simpler event handing mechanism, along with integration with RxClosure

+- conversion functions to interface Clojures immutable data structures with Vaadin data binding objects

 ## Release